-EXCLUSIVE: Bella Thorne on That 'Scream' Spoiler & Why She Turned Down the Lead Role
+Bella Thorne on Recreating Drew Barrymore's Iconic 'Scream' Role and Why She Turned Down the Lead (Exclusive)

 By Stacy Lambe

 Spoiler alert!
 Bella Thorne, who plays Nina Patterson in MTV’s highly anticipated TV adaptation of the Scream franchise, dies in the first scene.